craigdsouza/Shikherverma.github.io/_posts/2018-09-10-Station-wise-hourly-IMD-precipitation-data.md

 I recently came across their new web app: [http://aws.imd.gov.in/](http://aws.imd.gov.in/), which allows users to select a state and view a table of hourly precipitation for all stations in the state.
 Preview can be seen in Fig.1 below.

-Edit: Clarification, the web-app still does not allow downloads, only viewing.
+> **Clarification**: the web-app still does not allow downloads, only viewing.
 Downloads I assume are only for authorized access, however we're now archiving the web-app's data so it can be downloaded by anyone (For more details, read section 2 on this page).
 Please see this [link](https://github.com/craigdsouza/getRainfallData), the 'data' folder for one week's data, from Aug 30th-Sep5th.
 To download, click on the green 'Clone or Download' button and then 'Download zip'.
 The location of this folder will change in the future, this is a temporary arrangement, I will post updates here when that happens.